 Now, I live in an old row home on a quiet street in Philadelphia with my fiancé (Jake) and dog (Winnie), building a life and career around the things that truly make me tick.

-These days, I still write about fashion and beauty, but I also do some other cool stuff like create content for brands I love and consult about digital media, freelancing, fashion/beauty, and the intersection of all of the above.
-I also work to provide tools for brands and individuals alike that teach how to use personal authenticity to build success.
+These days, I still write about fashion and beauty for various outlets, but I also do some other cool stuff.
+When I'm not writing, I create content for brands I love and consult about digital media, freelancing, fashion/beauty, and the intersection of all of the above.

 I am also a firm believer in the transformative power of a great outfit, a die-hard Law & Order SVU fan, and probably a little bit addicted to dumplings if we’re being totally honest.

 What's my "why"?